Does financial terminology leave you confused? Select any one of the terms below to find out its meaning so you can keep up with the common lingo!

 Based on a student's financial need.
 Example: A need-based grant might be awarded based on a student's low income.

 An estimate of the actual cost that a student and his family need to pay in a given year to cover education expenses for the student to attend a particular school.
-Net price is determined by taking the institution's cost of attendance and subtracting any grants and scholarships for which the student may be eligible.
+Net price is determined by taking the institution's cost of attendance and subtracting any grants and awards for which the student may be eligible.

 A tool that allows current and prospective students, families, and other consumers to estimate the net price of attending a particular college or career school.

 A loan available to graduate students and parents of dependent undergraduate students for which the borrower is fully responsible for paying the interest regardless of the loan status.

 The total sum of money borrowed plus any interest that has been capitalized.

 A nonfederal loan made by a lender such as a bank, credit union, state agency, or school.

 The binding legal document that you must sign when you get a federal student loan.
 It lists the terms and conditions under which you agree to repay the loan and explains your rights and responsibilities as a borrower.
 It’s important to read and save this document because you’ll need to refer to it later when you begin repaying your loan or at other times when you need information about provisions of the loan, such as deferments or forbearances.